cedvdb/open_route_open_api_compiler/README.md

 # How does this work ?

-This package is built on top of `open_route` which provides a server agnostic way of writing route handlers.
+This package is built on top of `typescript compiler api` and `open_route` which provides a server agnostic way of writing route handlers.
 The compiler will find code that implement the open route `Route` interface and create an open_api document.